New approach to balance quality, cost, and delivery for small space satellites - 6 Reaction Wheels

 It is important for satellite manufacturers to reliably procure the components they use in large quantities with short lead times so that they can manufacture more satellites faster.
 To meet their requirements, ASPINA is developing RWs that can be shipped within 2 to 3 months after receiving a purchase order, by using consumer-grade products such as electronic components widely available in the market.
 In addition, we select parts that can withstand the vibration, shock, and radiation conditions of space and launch operations and evaluate them through in-house testing.
 Regarding Ichiki’s plan for component selection, "we are going to create ASPINA's own evaluation criteria to match the quality level unique to small satellites."

 The vibration of the RW is a source of on-board disturbance that affects satellite observation and communications.
 Suppressing this disturbance requires precisely balancing the flywheel.
 Therefore, we needed to design a new measurement jig to achieve the necessary level of precision.
 In addition, we employ bearings specially designed for high precision products and optimize the control methods to ensure stable rotation.
 These measures make the vibration magnitude much smaller than conventional electric motors.

-The RW for 100kg-class satellites is a cylindrical wheel with a diameter of about 10cm.
+The RW for 100kg-class satellites is a cylindrical wheel with a diameter of about 10 to 25cm.
 In order to obtain sufficient strength for its small size and light weight, we performed various structural analyses and designed the whole structure to withstand vibrations and shock during launch.